nikkieverett/research-and-development/content/stops/tucson-az/index.md

       Dove Mountain.
 Really beautiful course and a very fun round.
 Didn't play particularly great but had fun nonetheless.
-Ended up playing with a lady from Toronto, Canada who was good company along the way. <br /> <br /> We may some dinner tonight and was great to have a home cooked meal.
+Ended up playing with a lady from Toronto, Canada who was good company along the way. <br /> <br /> We made some dinner tonight and it was great to have a home cooked meal.
       (Let's be honest though, Nikki made dinner. 💁‍♀️ ) We decided to rest after dinner and ended up binge watching a bunch of movies.
 Early to bed, early to rise again tomorrow!
   - date: May 11 22
     title: Day 12
     content: Another short update for today.
 We're saving our energy for longer